a2-ito/notes-google-cloud-certification/ml.md

 - Train your algorithm without regularization.
 If your model is complex enough, it will memorize the training data and your training loss will be close to 0.
 - Test specific subcomputations of your algorithm.
 For example, you can test that a part of your RNN runs once per element of the input data.

+### Downsampling and Upweighting
+An effective way to handle imbalanced data is to downsample and upweight the majority class.
+Let's start by defining those two new terms:
+- Downsampling (in this context) means training on a disproportionately low subset of the majority class examples.
+- Upweighting means adding an example weight to the downsampled class equal to the factor by which you downsampled.